A Mighty Girl's favorite stories for young children starring black Mighty Girls.

 This girl has a wonderful dress, that she always wears on her favorite day of the week.
 And when it's finally too short, she moans and complains — until her mother urges her to "make molehills out of mountains" by thinking of something she could do to address the problem.
 After a flash of inspiration, with the help of her crafty mama, the dress becomes a shirt, a tank top, a scarf, and so on — until finally, with the last few scraps, she makes something that will preserve the memory of her favorite dress forever.
 This celebration of ingenuity and resilience is sure to resonate with anyone who's dreaded the loss of a favorite thing.

 Sassy loves ballet more than anything, but she worries that her large feet, her long legs, or her big mouth will keep her from reaching her dream.
 When a famous director visits Sassy’s class, looking for talent for a dance festival, she tries to get his attention by wearing a vibrant leotard and leaping as high as she can.
-Despite the sneers of her classmates, Sassy learns that, sometimes, it’s good to stand out.
-Inspired by Allen’s own experiences as a young dancer, this story is also a great way to open a discussion about empathy and bullying.
+Soon, Sassy learns that, sometimes, it’s good to stand out from the crowd.
+Inspired by Debbie Allen’s own experiences as a young dancer, this story encourages empathy, but also captures the joy a dancer who finds her own way to soar.

 Despite Big Mama's exasperated requests to leave the chickens alone, this little girl is determined to become the best chicken-chaser in the county.
 Soon, she can catch every chicken on the farm... except Miss Hen, the fastest, cleverest chicken around.
 The summer turns into a battle of wills between the girl and the chicken until she discovers Miss Hen's secret hiding place — and the nest of chicks hidden there — and makes the more mature decision not to trouble Miss Hen while she's with her babies.
 Full of delightful language that rolls off the tongue, this humorous read aloud will get kids laughing!